PyICe-ADI/DC2038A/README.md

 HOW TO:

+1) From the "Tools --> Board Manager" menu search and install "Arduino SAMD Boards (32-bits ARM Cortex M0+)".
+2) Set thee board to "Arduino Zero Native USB Port" (SAMD21 processor).
-1) The DC2038A will need to be flashed with the firmware located here using the Arduino Software IDE.
+2) The DC2038A will need to be flashed with the firmware located here using the Arduino Software IDE.
-    • The board type should be selected as "Arduino Zero Native USB Port" (SAMD21 processor).
     • The following libraries will need to be added to the Arduino depdendency list through the "Sktech -> Include Library" menu.
         • AsyncDelay
         • FlashStorage_SAMD
         • SoftWire

-2) PIP Install PyICe or create a development environment with PyICe directly from GitHub.
+3) PIP Install PyICe or create a development environment with PyICe directly from GitHub.
-3) Power the DC2038A board and plug in the USB connector.
+4) Power the DC2038A board and plug in the USB connector.
-4) Run EZ_DC2038A.py
+5) Run EZ_DC2038A.py
-5) Enter the COM port number of the DC2038A when requested.
+6) Enter the COM port number of the DC2038A when requested.
-6) Stand-by for the AWESOME!
+7) Stand-by for the AWESOME!